Juan Cornago: Music

 One of his most popular surviving compositions, Missa 'Ayo visto lo mappamundi, was based on a popular Sicilian song in barzelletta form.
-It is one of the earliest surviving masses that is based off of a secular cantus firmus, which was quite rare at the time.
+It is one of the earliest surviving masses that is based on a secular cantus firmus, which was quite rare at the time.
 The mass reflects the English mass, which he likely learned about during his studies in Paris.
 It features duets at the beginnings of movements, a head motive, asymmetrical phrases, repetitive rhythmic patterns, and colorful harmonic progressions.
 It was written in 1452 for the coronation the marriage of Holy Roman Emperor Frederick III and Leonora of Portugal, and a superscript associates the mass with the Virgin Mary.

 His Spanish songs are some of the earliest polyphonic canciones written in Castilian.
 He sourced the poetry from famed Castilian poets, such as Marqués de Santillana, Juan de Mena, and Pedro de Torellas.
 Five of his nine surviving Spanish songs feature text written by known poets.
 Morte o merce, one of his Italian songs from his time in Fernando I's court, is through-composed and representative of the humanist movement which emphasized words over music.
 This can be seen in its simple musical style and treatment of the text.

 Much of Cornago's music was arranged and altered by other composers of the time.
 For instance, Johannes Ockeghem added two voices to his Qu'es mi vida preguntays.
 There are many alternative versions of his music that showcase its improvisatory and adaptable nature, similar to the compositions of many Renaissance composers.